Attorney at law

-Attorney at law or attorney-at-law, usually abbreviated in everyday speech to attorney, is the preferred term for a practising lawyer in certain jurisdictions, including South Africa (for certain lawyers), Sri Lanka, the Philippines, and the United States.
+Attorney at law or attorney-at-law, usually abbreviated in everyday speech to attorney, is the preferred term for a practising lawyer in certain jurisdictions, including Poland, South Africa (for certain lawyers), Sri Lanka, the Philippines, and the United States.
 The term has its roots in the verb to attorn, meaning to transfer one's rights and obligations to another.